okuvshynov/hcl/README.md

 ### Autoscaling

 Autoscaling is an attempt to provide reasonable default behavior.
-Autoscaling works on individual series level.
+Autoscaling works on individual series level by default; '-s auto' would force global autoscale.
 After iterating over all values in a series, following logic is applied:
 * if there's no data at all, return identity map [0;1] -> [0;1];
 * if there're only zeroes in the data, return identity map;
 * if both positive and negative values are present, find min and max values, and use piecewise mapping [min; 0; max] -> [-1; 0; 1];